| 1990 |

 | 2003 |

-PKA enzymatic assays, quantitative mRNA analysis, immunoblot of ERK1/2 phosphorylation, cell proliferation and metabolism assays in mutant vs. normal lymphoblasts and a pituitary tumor cell line |
+PKA enzymatic activity assays, quantitative mRNA analysis, immunoblot of ERK1/2 phosphorylation, cell proliferation and metabolic assays, PKA inhibitor experiments in patient-derived lymphocytes and pituitary tumor cell line |

 Human molecular genetics |